 Biography

 I work at the Scientific Computing and Imaging (SCI) Institute, as director of the Biomedical imaging, data science and AI core (BIDAC), a University of Utah health science service center.
-BIDAC offers application-oriented consulting services, developing and delivering novel AI solutions to medical device startups and research groups in healthcare, health sciences and material science.
+BIDAC offers application-oriented consulting services, developing and delivering novel AI-driven solutions to medical device startups and research groups across healthcare and health sciences.
 My role entails both business operations and technical expertise, helping partners turn data into insights.

 Expertise